PermafrostDiscoveryGateway/pdg-portal/README.md

 # pdg-portal-design

-Design and mockup documents for the PDG portal
+Design and mockup documents for the Permafrost Discovery Gateway portal.

+See https://permafrost.arcticdata.io/ for project details.